Table of Contents

 - 10% for hearing loss.

-Now for the math: The VA uses a descending efficiency scale for its calculations.
-The VA will rate each injury or illness, giving each a numerical rating.
 When it comes time to determine the overall rating, the VA will start with the highest rating, then work its way down.
-You start with an efficiency rating of 100, then work your way down.
+You will always begin with an efficiency rating of 100.
 Each new disability gives you a new baseline.

 How Bilateral Disabilities Affect Your Rating

-There is one more issue we need to consider – the bilateral factor.
-The bilateral factor can have a big impact on your rating, so don’t dismiss it.
+There is one more issue we need to consider that can greatly impact your rating: the bilateral factor.

 What is the Bilateral Factor?
-The bilateral factor is considered when the veteran has disabilities on both limbs (for example, both arms, or both legs, or of paired skeletal muscles).
+The bilateral factor applies to veterans living with disabilities that affect both limbs (for example, both arms, both legs or of paired skeletal muscles).
 The disabilities don’t have to mirror each other.
-For example, they don’t need to occur on both knees to be considered bilateral.
-A left foot disability and a right knee disability satisfies the requirement they injuries be on both legs.
+The VA considers separate injuries affecting the left foot and the right knee, for example, to be bilateral.

 Bilateral Factor Applied: